-The shares on which a fixed rate of dividend is payable only out of the profit of each year are known as non-cumulative preference shares.
-If the profit of any year be insufficient to pay the dividend no arrears of dividend is carried forward to the succeeding year.
+In the case of these shares, a fixed rate of dividend is payable only out of the profit of each year.
+If the profit of any year is insufficient to pay the dividend, no arrears of the dividend are carried forward to the next year.

-Participating preference shares are those which give the holders in addition to fixed dividend a right to share in the surplus profits after all other shareholders have received a specified rate of dividend.
+Participating preference shares are those which give holders, in addition to a fixed dividend, a right to share in the surplus profits after all other shareholders have received a specified dividend rate.

-The holders of these shares are, at the option of the company or after a fixed period, paid back the entire capital contributed by them.
+The holders of these shares are, at the option of the company or after a fixed period, paid back the entire capital they contribute.

 The amount of these shares is not paid during the existence of the company.
 It means that these shares are only redeemable after the winding up of the company.